kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-15-performance-improvements-webp-gzip.md

 },
 ```

-The task is short and straight forward:
+The task is short and straightforward:

 #### gulp/tasks/production/webp.js